-b) The project is anticipated to yield a maximum of one rural residence per undeveloped parcel, which would not significantly impact, or cause cumulatively considerable effects.
+b) The project is anticipated to yield a maximum of two rural residences per undeveloped parcel, which would not significantly impact, or cause cumulatively considerable effects.
 Therefore, the project is considered to have a less than significant impact, or cause cumulatively considerable effects.